 Wisdom teeth extractions are a routine procedure, which our doctors perform hundreds of times a year.
 And because they only use advanced techniques and technologies when removing wisdom teeth, they can provide great success for their patients with minimal discomfort.
 However, with wisdom teeth extractions, there is always a risk of dry socket.

 A dry socket occurs when the blood clot that has formed over the open socket dislodges.
 While you may not naturally think that a blood clot is a good thing, in this case, the blood clot that forms in an open socket is necessary to facilitate proper healing after wisdom teeth extractions.
-To find out how our doctors treat dry socket if it occurs, keep reading.
+Dry socket requires prompt treatment, which our doctors at AOS provide.

 Identifying Dry Socket